oTree-org/oTree/_docs/ztree.md

 ### Periods

 In oTree, these are called "rounds".
 You can set `num_rounds`, and get the current round number with self.subsession.round_number.

 ### Stages

 oTree calls these "pages", and they are defined in `views.py`.

+### Waiting screens

+In oTree, participants can move through pages and subsessions individually.
+Participants can be in different apps or rounds (i.e. treatments or periods) at the same time.

+If you would like to restrict this independent movement, you can use oTree's equivalent of "Wait for all...", which is to insert a `WaitPage` at the desired place in the `page_sequence`.

 ### Subjects

-oTree calls these 'players'

-### Variables

-In z-Tree you define variables that go in the subjects table.

-In oTree, you define the structure of your table by defining "fields" in `models.py`.
-Each field defines a column in the table, and has an associated data type (number, text, etc).

-### Accessing data from previous periods and treatments

-See the reference on `in_previous_rounds` and `participant.vars`.
+oTree calls these 'players' or 'participants'.
+See the reference docs for the distinction between players and participants.

-### Participate
+### Participate=1

 Each oTree page has an `is_displayed` method that returns True or False.